This article was updated on 26 December 2021

 I minister in a church sub-culture that has no understanding of the fundamentalism/evangelical debates.
 I received graduate theological training from an excellent fundamentalist seminary.
 I’m a doctoral student at yet another fundamentalist institution.
-But, the church I serve has no self-conscious fundamentalist identity, even though it’s a member of the GARBC.
-It’s an “evangelical” church, though many members might not know exactly what that means.
+But, the church I serve has no self-conscious fundamentalist identity, even though it’s a member of an association that hails from Northern Baptist fundamentalism–the GARBC.
+I minister in an “evangelical” church, though many members might not know exactly what that means.

 Recently, a church member asked me what an “evangelical” is, what a “fundamentalist” is, and how they’re different.
 This article is basically how I answered.
 It’s a short answer.
-But, I think it captures the basic distinction between the two groups
+But, I think it captures the essential distinction between the two groups.

 Fundamentalism was a movement that fought against that.
 It marshaled brilliant men; pastors, theologians and laymen, to make the case for orthodoxy.
 Working in very loose, often disjointed concert, men from many denominations fought this revisionist approach in the denominations, bible colleges, seminaries and churches.
 They fought them for several decades.

-Throughout the mid-1920s and 1930s, some fundamentalists stayed within their now compromised denominations for various reasons.
-The forerunners of what became the Conservative Baptist movement stayed within the Northern Baptist convention for about two more decades.
-Others led their churches out of the denominations to form protest movements.
+Increasingly, throughout the mid-1920s and 1930s fundamentalists faced a choice–stay or go?
+The forerunners of what became the Conservative Baptist movement stayed within the Northern Baptist convention for about two further decades.
+Others led their churches out of the denomination much sooner, in protest.
 The Baptist Bible Union (now the GARBC) and the Orthodox Presbyterian Church are examples.

 So, why are the terms different, today?

 They’re different because the conservative Christian movement split in the mid-1940s through the late 1950s.
 It didn’t split over doctrine per se.
 It split over mood, over approach, over mindset.
 It split because two camps arose within this big tent, and each had very different approaches to Christian life and ministry.
-This is where conservative Christianity largely split into two camps; fundamentalist and evangelical.
+These two camps were fundamentalism and evangelicalism.
 Roger Olson explains:

 The difference between early fundamentalism and later fundamentalism is not so much one of doctrine as of mood.
 The single most important distinction between them has to do with late fundamentalism’s adoption of a militant stance toward exposing the ‘heresies’ of other Christians and of a policy of separation not only from liberal Christians but also from fellow evangelicals who do not separate from liberal Christian denominations and organizations